Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Results

 \section{Results}

-In this section, we discuss the results of our investigation in six subsections.
-The first subsection reports a comparative analysis of various object detection models used for cervical spine VOI detection.
-The next subsection presents a thorough evaluation of multi-label segmentation from different projections using state-of-the art segmentation models.
-The third subsection discusses the results of different approaches to fracture detection both in the vertebra and patient level.
-The fourth subsection shows a thorough ablation study of our classification model.
-The fifth and final subsection discusses interobserver variability by comparing the classification decision by different models with three domain experts and the annotation provided in the RSNA dataset.
-Finally, the last subsection compares the performance of our approach to existing approaches in the literature.
+In this section, we report the results of our investigation across six subsections.
+The first subsection presents a comparative analysis of the object detection models evaluated for cervical spine VOI localization.
+The second subsection evaluates multi-label vertebra segmentation across different projections and segmentation architectures.
+The third subsection reports fracture recognition at both the vertebra and patient levels, together with a discrimination and operating-point analysis and the corresponding ablation studies of the classification model.
+The fourth subsection quantifies how localization and segmentation errors propagate through the cascade to affect downstream fracture recognition.
+The fifth subsection analyzes interobserver variability by comparing the decisions of different models against three domain experts and the reference annotations of the RSNA dataset.
+Finally, the sixth subsection situates the performance of our approach within the context of existing methods in the literature.